isomerpages/cris-stcc/_leaders/Executive Committee/Asst Prof Dawn Chong.md

 </li>
 </ul>
 <h5>Profile</h5>
-<p>Dr Dawn Chong is a Senior Consultant Medical Oncologist at the Division
+<p><strong>Dr Dawn Chong</strong> is a Senior Consultant Medical Oncologist
-of Medical Oncology, National Cancer Centre Singapore (NCCS) and specializes in gastrointestinal cancers.</p>
+at the Division of Medical Oncology, National Cancer Centre Singapore (NCCS) and specializes in gastrointestinal cancers.</p>
 <p>Dr Chong received the Singhealth Health Manpower Development Plan (HMDP)
 Fellowship award and completed a fellowship in clinical and translational cancer epidemiology at the Massachusetts General Hospital.
 She also received